vacp2p/rfc/content/docs/rfcs/10/README.md

 We call this concept *adaptive nodes*.

 For example:
-- resource usage vs metadata protection
+- Resource usage vs metadata protection
-- providing useful services to the network vs mostly using it
+- Providing useful services to the network vs mostly using it
-- stronger guarantees for spam protection vs economic registration cost
+- Stronger guarantees for spam protection vs economic registration cost

 ## Network interaction domains